Home » Nursing Care Plans » Nursing Diagnosis » Insomnia & Sleep Deprivation Nursing Care Plan and Management

 5. Promoting Comfort and Relaxation

-These measures are essential to help the client all and stay asleep, especially if an illness is present and interferes with sleep.
+These measures are essential to help the client stay asleep, especially if an illness is present and interferes with sleep.
 Nurses and family members should be concerned and caring during these times.

 6. Addressing Emotional Stress